-As specified in 42 CFR §441.302(c), the State provides for an evaluation (and periodic reevaluations) of the need for the level (s) of care specified for this waiver, when there is a reasonable indication that an individual may need such services in the near future (one month or less), but for the availability of home and community-based waiver services.
+As specified in 42 CFR §441.302(c), the state provides for an evaluation (and periodic reevaluations) of the need for the level(s) of care specified for this waiver, when there is a reasonable indication that an individual may need such services in the near future (one month or less), but for the availability of home and community-based waiver services.

-a.
+- a.
 Reasonable Indication of Need for Services.
 In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
-Specify the State's policies concerning the reasonable indication of the need for services:
+Specify the state's policies concerning the reasonable indication of the need for services: - i.

-i.
 Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be

-- determined to need waiver services is: 1 - ii.
-Frequency of services.
-The State requires (select one): - The provision of waiver services at least monthly - O Monthly monitoring of the individual when services are furnished on a less than monthly basis

-If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:
+The mi inimum number of waiver services (one or more) that an individual must require in order to be determined to need l waiver services is: 1 ii.
+Freque ency of services.
+The state requires (select one): ● Ti he provision of waiver services at least monthly \circ{M} onthly monitoring of the individual when services are furnished on a less than monthly basis the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., uarterly), specify the frequency:

 - b.
 Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one): - Directly by the Medicaid agency - By the operating agency specified in Appendix A - By an entity under contract with the Medicaid agency.
+Level of care evaluations and reevaluations are performed (select one): - O Directly by the Medicaid agency - O By the operating agency specified in Appendix A - By a government agency under contract with the Medicaid agency.